psenough/teach_yourself_demoscene_in_14_days/README.md

 If you're focused on doing tiny bytesize intros (128bytes, 256bytes, 512bytes) you can find some great resources on this subject at [sizecoding.org](http://www.sizecoding.org/wiki/Main_Page).
 If you're more interested in 1k / 4k development, you can find resources at [in4k](https://in4k.github.io/).

-Most demo effects in the recent years (2010-2016) are heavily based on pixel and fragment shaders coded in HLSL or GLSL.
+Most demo effects in the recent years (2010-2016) are heavily based on pixel and fragment shaders, coded in [HLSL](https://msdn.microsoft.com/en-us/library/windows/desktop/bb509638(v=vs.85).aspx) or [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
 To learn shader coding you have this great online book called [The Book of Shaders](https://thebookofshaders.com/) and a well known online sandbox for open source GLSL experiments known as [Shadertoy](https://www.shadertoy.com/).

 Try to program a new effect each day and you'll eventually start to get the hang of it and figure out areas that you should read up on to improve your skillset.